-Built in 1845 and designated by the United States Congress as Georgia’s first National Heritage Area in 1998, (making it the first National Heritage Area in Georgia), the Augusta Canal’s importance is unquestionable.
+Built in 1845 and designated by the United States Congress as Georgia’s first National Heritage Area in 1998, the Augusta Canal’s importance is unquestionable.
 The Heritage Area is designed to showcase the history of the Augusta Canal as it relates to the industrial development of Augusta and the south.
-The master plan for the Heritage Area includes recreational areas and a trail system.
+A key aspect of the master plan for the Heritage Area includes recreational areas and a trail system.

 This project includes a new three-mile section of the trail system, known as the River Levee Trail, which provides a critical link in the overall 13-mile system’s connectivity.
 This trail joins the Canal and its multiple trailheads to downtown Augusta along arguably one of the most scenic sections of the heritage area – the Savannah River.